bsy6766/Volt3D/README.md

 Personal game engine project using Vulkan backend.

 ## About this project
-This repo is for my personal project which is to create
-a game engine using Vulkan as backend renderer.
+This repo is for my personal project which is to create a game engine using Vulkan as backend renderer.

-My goal is to learn and get familier with Vulkan,
-then implement some cool stuffs like PBR.
+My goal is to learn and get familier with Vulkan, then implement some cool stuffs like PBR.

-I commit my works time to time,
-but for now it will be mostly about learning Vulkan than an game engine features.
+I commit my works time to time, but for now it will be mostly about learning Vulkan than adding engine features,
+which I have already done on previous game engine projects.

 ## Development environment
 Windows 10